-DRIVE SHACK INC. This proxy is solicited on behalf of the Board of Directors ANNUAL MEETING OF STOCKHOLDERS December 14, 2020
+DRIVE SHACK INC. This proxy is solicited on behalf of the Board of Directors ANNUAL MEETING OF STOCKHOLDERS MAY 17, 2022

-The stockholder(s) hereby appoint(s) Wesley R. Edens and Hana Khouri, or any of them, as proxy holders, each with the power to appoint his or her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of Drive Shack Inc. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 AM, Eastern Time on December 14, 2020, via live webcast at http://www.virtualshareholdermeeting.com/DS2020, and any adjournment or postponement thereof.
+The stockholder(s) hereby appoint(s) Wesley R. Edens and Hana Khouri, or either of them, as proxy holders, each with the power to appoint his or her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of Drive Shack Inc. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 AM, Eastern Time on May 17, 2022, via live webcast at www.virtualshareholdermeeting.com/DS2022 and any adjournment or postponement thereof.

 THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED BY THE STOCKHOLDER(S).
-IF NO SUCH DIRECTIONS ARE MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF THE NOMINEE LISTED ON THE REVERSE SIDE FOR THE BOARD OF DIRECTORS AND FOR EACH OF PROPOSALS 2 AND 3.
+IF NO SUCH DIRECTIONS ARE MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF THE NOMINEES LISTED ON THE REVERSE SIDE FOR THE BOARD OF DIRECTORS AND FOR EACH OF PROPOSALS 2 AND 3.